HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected void DisableABR(int playerIndex)
 Disables the ABR to prevent the player from changing tracks regardless of bandwidth.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected void DisableABR(int playerIndex)
+Disables the ABR to prevent the player from changing tracks regardless of bandwidth.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected void InitCacheInstance(long maxCacheSize = 150 * 1024 * 1024L)
+Initialize the Cache Instance in order to use all the cache API.
+It can be called before or after SetUpPlayer().
+In the case of overriding the Awake() function, InitCacheInstance must be called after calling base.Awake().
+The default maxCacheSize is 150 MB (150 * 1024 * 1024L bytes).

+#### protected void InitCacheInstance(long maxCacheSize = 150 * 1024 * 1024L)
+Initialize the Cache Instance in order to use all the cache API.
+It can be called before or after SetUpPlayer().
+In the case of overriding the Awake() function, InitCacheInstance must be called after calling base.Awake().
+The maxCacheSize indicates the maximum permitted size by the cache in bytes.
+150 MB will be set by default (150 * 1024 * 1024L bytes).

+#### protected void AddURLToCache(string url)
+Given the URL, a miminum amount of data will be stored in cache in order to initialize the video faster when it's needed.
+Once the video is loaded and played, it will continue caching the remaining fragments of the video.
+In the case the cache folder is full, the old files will be removed when new data is downloaded following LRU policy.

+#### protected void RemoveURLFromCache(string url)
+Removes the given URL from the cache if exists.
+It's possible the cached data from AddUrlToCache doesn't exist anymore because of the LRU policy.

+#### protected bool IsURLCached(string url)
+Determines if the given URL is cached.
+It's possible the cached data added from AddUrlToCache doesn't exist anymore because of the LRU policy.

+#### protected long GetRemainingCacheSpace()
+Retrieves the remaining cache space in bytes.

+#### protected void FlushCacheFolder()
+Free the cache folder.
+If a video was loaded from using the cache data, it will continue downloading the new fragments into the cache folder after the flushing is completed.